pointfreeco/swift-navigation/README.md

 #### SwiftUI

+> [!IMPORTANT]
-> Important: To get access to the tools described below you must depend on the SwiftUINavigation
+> To get access to the tools described below you must depend on the SwiftUINavigation package and
-> package and import SwiftUINavigation.
+> import SwiftUINavigation.

 SwiftUI already comes with incredibly powerful navigation APIs, but there are a few areas lacking that can be filled.
 In particular, driving navigation from enum state so that you can have